Ready to manage your own club?

 Club page: the club's canonical rank.

-When the headline criteria above are tied, the ranking walks down this list and uses each tiebreaker in turn.
-Each one is only consulted if everything above it is equal:
+When the headline criteria are tied, the ranking walks down this list and uses each tiebreaker in turn.
+Each one is only consulted if everything above it is equal.
+The chain below is the full manager order; the club board uses the same chain but skips the Manager of the Week step, because that award belongs to the manager, not the club: